nikhilk/ijava/README.md

 ## Using

-- Running the Python sample (cd spec && ./ipy.sh)
+- Install maven (if you don't have it already)
-- Running ijava (cd project && ./build.sh && ./run.sh)
+- Running ijava (cd tools && ./build.sh && ./run.sh)

 ## References